publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >     “(1) __Report on variations in carrier payment practice.—__

->     The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) shall conduct a study of variations in payment practices for physicians’ services among the different carriers under section 1842 of the Social Security Act \[this section\].
+>     The Secretary of Health and Human Services (in this section referred to as the ‘Secretary’) shall conduct a study of variations in payment practices for physicians’ services among the different carriers under section 1842 of the Social Security Act \[[42 U.S.C.
+1395u][/us/usc/t42/s1395u]\].
 Such study shall examine carrier variations in the services included in global fees and pre- and post-operative services included in payment for the operation.

 >     “(2) __Uniform definitions of procedures for payment purposes.—__

->     The Secretary shall develop, in consultation with appropriate national medical specialty societies and by not later than July 1, 1989, uniform definitions of physicians’ services (including appropriate classification scheme for procedures) which could serve as the basis for making payments for such services under part B of title XVIII of the Social Security Act \[this part\].
+>     The Secretary shall develop, in consultation with appropriate national medical specialty societies and by not later than July 1, 1989, uniform definitions of physicians’ services (including appropriate classification scheme for procedures) which could serve as the basis for making payments for such services under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\].
 In developing such definitions, to the extent practicable—

 >         “(A) ancillary services commonly performed in conjunction with a major procedure would be included with the major procedure;